evans-nyang/nlp-from-scratch/llm-notebooks/README.md

 You'll need to set up the HuggingFace Account and create a new authentication token to be able to use the models.
 The token can be generated from the [HuggingFace website.](https://huggingface.co/settings/tokens)

+## Wandb

+The `wandb` library will be used to log the training process and visualize the training metrics.
+The library provides a simple API that can be used to log the training process and visualize the metrics in real-time.

+We'll use wandb to fine-tune the models.
+You can create an account on the [Wandb website.](https://wandb.ai/) and use the API token to authenticate the wandb library in your code.

+To obtain a wandb API token, you can create a new project on the wandb website and generate an API token from the project [settings page](https://wandb.ai/settings).

 ## Models

 The models that will be used in this notebook are: